sebanc/linuxloops/Readme/Distro-notes.md

 Reboot, enroll the key in shim and re-enable secureboot.

-## Parrot

-parrot does not have secure boot support in full disk install.

 ## Qubes

 On the first boot you will be prompted to configure qubes, if you experience a crash after the first boot with the default qubes settings you should disable usb qubes in the configuration menu.